I am interested in the study of evolutionary processes such as sexual selection or immune response on the molecular/protein scale. To do this I

 Proteomics, Mass Spectrometry, Peptidomics, SDS PAGE gel, DIGE

-I am interested to understand how the honeybee immune system operates on the molecular level.
+I am interested to understand how immune and reproductive systems of social insects operate and interact on the molecular level.

 To do this I use proteomics as well as field-based experiments.
 I am specifically interested to

-understand how differences in immune proteins between individuals or colonies translates into
+understand how differences in immune-related and/or reproduction-related proteins between individuals or colonies translates into

 I am interested whether Darwinian evolutionary dynamics in human populations played a role in the